projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    b. getting req.val from req.addr for read operation

-5. If the access direction is read, then do *emulate_instruction* to put MMIO request's value into instruction operands.
+5. If the access direction is read, then do *emulate_instruction* to put the MMIO request's value into instruction operands.

-6. Return to guest.
+6. Return to the guest.

 TSC Emulation
 *************

-Guest vCPU execution of *RDTSC/RDTSCP* and access to *MSR_IA32_TSC_AUX* does not cause a VM Exit to the hypervisor.
+Guest vCPU execution of *RDTSC/RDTSCP* and access to *MSR_IA32_TSC_AUX* do not cause a VM Exit to the hypervisor.
-Hypervisor uses *MSR_IA32_TSC_AUX* to record CPU ID, thus the CPU ID provided by *MSR_IA32_TSC_AUX* might be changed via Guest.
+The hypervisor uses *MSR_IA32_TSC_AUX* to record CPU ID, thus the CPU ID provided by *MSR_IA32_TSC_AUX* might be changed via the guest.

-*RDTSCP* is widely used by hypervisor to identify current CPU ID.
-Due to no VM Exit for *MSR_IA32_TSC_AUX* MSR register, ACRN hypervisor saves/restores *MSR_IA32_TSC_AUX* value on every VM Exit/Enter.
+*RDTSCP* is widely used by the hypervisor to identify the current CPU ID.
+Due to no VM Exit for the *MSR_IA32_TSC_AUX* MSR register, the ACRN hypervisor saves the *MSR_IA32_TSC_AUX* value on every VM Exit and restores it on every VM Enter.
-Before hypervisor restores host CPU ID, *rdtscp* should not be called as it could get vCPU ID instead of host CPU ID.
+Before the hypervisor restores the host CPU ID, *rdtscp* should not be called as it could get the vCPU ID instead of the host CPU ID.

-The *MSR_IA32_TIME_STAMP_COUNTER* is emulated by ACRN hypervisor, with a simple implementation based on *TSC_OFFSET* (enabled in *VMX_PROC_VM_EXEC_CONTROLS*):
+The *MSR_IA32_TIME_STAMP_COUNTER* is emulated by the ACRN hypervisor, with a simple implementation based on *TSC_OFFSET* (enabled in *VMX_PROC_VM_EXEC_CONTROLS*):